Ad

 Detailed Comparison

-Both Gigapipe and OpenObserve have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+OpenObserve appears to have several advantages over Gigapipe, particularly in popularity, growth and features.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 OpenObserve wins